 I Broke Up With My Girlfriend: Coping Strategies To Move Forward

 When you experience a breakup, it may feel complex or emotionally draining.
-The pain and heartbreak could be overwhelming, leaving you feeling lost and uncertain about the future.
-However, you're not alone.
-Over 60% of Americans have experienced a breakup at some point, and many have come out on the other side feeling optimistic for the future.
+Yes, you have succeeded in learning how to break up with your girlfriend, but still, the pain and heartbreak alongside it could be overwhelming, leaving you feeling lost and uncertain about the future.
+However, you're not alone, as break ups are a part of life for many.
+Over 60% of Americans have experienced the end of a relationship at some point, and the majority of them have come out on the other side feeling optimistic for the future.

 It can be normal and okay to feel sad and experience a range of emotions after a breakup.
-Allow yourself to feel and process your feelings rather than trying to push them aside or ignore them.
+It’s important to allow yourself to feel and process your feelings rather than trying to push them aside or ignore them.
 Studies show that suppressing your emotions may harm your physical and mental health.

 Take care of yourself physically and emotionally.
 Get plenty of rest, eat well, and engage in activities that may help you relax and feel good about yourself.
 You might also try an activity like mindfulness, which has been studied and proven to improve mental health and focus.

 It might feel rewarding to talk to someone about your feelings, whether they're a trusted friend or family, a therapist, or a support group.
-Communicating your experiences with others may help you feel less alone and give you a sense of perspective.
+Communicating your experiences with others may help you feel less alone and give you a sense of perspective, especially if it’s been a long time since you’ve been single.

 Regardless of your situation, you are not alone.
 You might seek support from friends and family or professional help through therapy.
 There may be many ways to cope with a breakup and start feeling better with the right resources and support.
 Additionally, becoming a solid support system for yourself may help you feel safe, cared for, and loved if you struggle to find an external support system.
 Therapy can help you learn to practice self-compassion and care.